Akhil609/Employee-Management-System-EMS-/README.md

 ## Requirements
 - Python 3.x

-This **README.md** contains the essential information and instructions for the Employee Management System project, and it stays within your character limit constraints for the description.
+This **README.md** contains the essential information and instructions for the Employee Management System project.